-Photographing fireworks is a pretty unique challenge – even for a professional photographer.
-They happen quickly, the light changes rapidly, it’s dark and can be smoky, and it’s very easy to miss the shot through lack of preparation and planning.
-Many people after watching a fun fireworks display find themselves disappointed with blurry, fuzzy, or overexposed fireworks photos.
+Photographing fireworks is a pretty unique challenge, even for a professional.
+They happen quickly, the light changes rapidly, it’s dark and can be smoky, and it’s very easy to miss the shot through lack of preparation.
+Many people come home from a fun fireworks display to find themselves disappointed with blurry, fuzzy, or overexposed fireworks photos.

 Table of Contents: